 The preparer of the periodic corporate report is responsible for ensuring it is accurate and based on reliable sources of information.
-The periodic corporate report is then independently reviewed by the responsible executives to ensure the information is accurate and stated assumptions or opinions are reasonable.
-Then a 'third line' quality assurance check of the periodic corporate report is completed either by an independent third-party assurance provider or by Metcash's internal audit department.
+The periodic corporate report is then independently reviewed by the senior management to ensure the information is accurate and stated assumptions or opinions are reasonable.
+A 'third line' quality assurance check is then completed by either an independent third-party assurance provider or by Metcash's internal audit department.